I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

-- Put grated coconut, cashew nut pieces, coriander seeds, dry red chilies, ginger, and garlic to a mixer or blender.
+- In a mixer or blender, combine the grated coconut, cashew nut pieces, coriander seeds, dry red chilies, ginger, and garlic.

 - Grind adding enough water to get a smooth paste/sauce.
-Keep aside.
+Set aside.

 - Add all other chopped veggies except chopped tomatoes.
 Throw in some salt.
-This will quicken cooking.
+This will quicken the cooking process.
 Mix well.
 Partially cover the pan for some time while stirring occasionally.

-- Sprinkle a few drops of water if needed and simmer till the veggies get cooked yet retain crunchiness.
+- Sprinkle a few drops of water if needed and simmer till the veggies get cooked yet retain some crunch.

 - Add chopped tomatoes.
 Cook till they change their shape.
 Add ground masala sauce.

 - Saute the mix on a low heat till it becomes dry.
-During this time the spices and cashew nuts get roasted a bit and give out a nice aroma.
+During this time the spices and cashew nuts will roast a bit and emit a nice aroma.

-- Now add kitchen king garam masala powder, turmeric powder, amchur powder, remaining salt, and sugar.
-Saute the mix for a minute.
+- Now add garam masala powder, turmeric powder, amchur powder, remaining salt, and sugar.
+Saute the mix for 1 minute.

 - Add 2-3 cups of water.
 This curry should be moderately thick.
-Boil the mix for two minutes while stirring occasionally.
+Boil the mix for 2 minutes while stirring occasionally.
 Simmer for 1-2 minutes.
 Turn off the heat.

 - Add some chopped coriander leaves.
 Mix well.
 Your favorite mixed vegetables red curry is ready!

-- Serve hot chapati, roti, poori, fried rice, or flat breads with this mouth-watering and spicy curry.
-Enjoy the taste!
+- Serve hot with chapati, roti, poori, fried rice, or any Indian flatbread.
+Enjoy!